chohyoyo/enlace_xrd/README.md

 chmod +X frag-some.py
 ```

-In glideTester's parameters.cfg file, set frag-some.py as the executable value (or if frag-some.py .
+In glideTester's parameters.cfg file, set frag-some.py as the executable value (if frag-some.py is in another folder, enter the full path to the script).

 frag-some.py takes in six arguments.
 The first is the **path to the input file** 'all-files-ge-128.txt'.
 This is a list of 25995 lines file URLs that can be copied from.
 This is followed by the **offset, id, count, number of requests, and download rate in MB/10s** in that order.